sunho/AheuiJIT/README.md

 # Brief English introduction

 AheuiJIT is a just in time compiler for [Aheui language](https://aheui.readthedocs.io/en/latest/specs.en.html) built from scratch.
 Its design is inspired by LLVM and dynarmic project.
-It's about 10 times faster than previous implementations of Aheui language.
+It's about 10 times faster than the previously fastest implementations of Aheui language.

 # 아희짓